julysoom/Self-Studying/Recommendation-System/Recommendation-System.md

 ### Item-based

 ![image](https://user-images.githubusercontent.com/42960718/57466419-91ad1100-72bb-11e9-8f5a-3fdc0971182b.png)
-* *unlike user-based CF, the blanks are filled vertically; shows similarity with "Me Before You*
+* *unlike user-based CF, the blanks are filled vertically; shows similarity with "Me Before You"*
 * *there is only one user that have rated "Titanic" and "Matrix" but they have a similarity of 1 → wrong result since the genre of the two movies are completely different*
 * measures the similarity b/t the **items** that target user has **rated/interacted** with other items
 * **similar users shares same interests → tends to like similar items**